 Budding digital photographers tend to take black and white images for creative effect.
 There is just something cool and iconic about monochromatic photography, particularly if you are attempting to capture a retro feel of some kind.
 After all, it was decades upon decades before cameras could capture shots in color.
 If you want some contemporary creativity then you should learn how to take a double exposure with a digital camera.

 Read the instructions, dive into the settings menu, and find the setting for black and white photos.

-Here are some universal tips and guidelines to help you make the best black and white shots of your life.
+Here are some universal tips and guidelines to help you make the best black and white shots of your life, even if you’re using the model in our Canon Powershot SX530 HS review.
 The specific steps may differ depending on the make and model of your camera, so we have tried to keep these tips as general as possible.